 While I have always retained the opinion that my own self-determination has no limitations for my ability to accomplish things, it has often been financial limitations that have prevailed.
 As a full-time student solely reliant on student loans, The University of King’s College’s bursary awards have been absolutely invaluable to my efforts.
 I give my most sincere thank you to everyone who has contributed to making for limitless possibilities for students at King’s College.

-Anthony Rosborough, who is in his fourth year at King’s, has received bursary funding during each year of his study at the College.
+Anthony Rosborough, who graduated in 2011, received bursary funding during each year of his study at King’s.